 ~ Camp John Paul Jones is mainly for housing of the recruits.

-This PowerPoint by Craig that will show you where everything is and will give you more information on the RTC.
+This PowerPoint by Craig that will show you where everything is and will give you more information on RTC.
 (Craig is retired Navy and runs NavyDEP.com and is also on this site.)
-Although you are not able to take any outside photos when you go to the RTC for PIR, the information at http://api.ning.com/files/o4XkbUTbkb-OCKgNSgkvT923buYRNRm51WgJ3qtIZPryijmbY3jC-rdq6POXq6EGek7nBYxLkX9h1d-LSbHa3aCHupDygd0Z/Aerial_View_of_Camp_John_Paul_Jones.pdf is within the public domain and is allowed to be posted._
+Although you are not able to take any outside photos when you go to RTC for PIR, the information at https://storage.ning.com/topology/rest/1.0/file/get/1797851045?profile=original is within the public domain and is allowed to be posted.

 Fun Fact: When passing under the tunnel that connects Camp Moffett and Camp Porter in full divisional formation, divisions must sing "Anchors Aweigh" whether they are marching or walking at ease.

 Naval Station Great Lakes is a large base and contains many commands.
-The two commands that we hear the most about are the RTC - Recruit Training Command and the TSC - Training Support Center, where some of your newly graduated Sailors will go to "A" school or other training prior to going out into the Fleet.
+The two commands that we hear the most about are RTC - Recruit Training Command and the TSC - Training Support Center, where some of your newly graduated Sailors will go to "A" school or other training prior to going out into the Fleet.
 The TSC is about a mile up the road from RTC on the other side of the street.
-The RTC portion of the base is considered a "closed base" and can only be accessed with a vehicle/gate pass, which is obtained at http://www.bootcamp.navy.mil/upcoming_grads.html and is only good for PIR weekend for those attending PIR prior to 6 October 2017, or with a ticket for PIR for those attending PIR beginning in October 2017, or by those assigned to that command who have the authorization to be there.
+RTC's portion of the base is considered a "closed base" and can only be accessed with a ticket that is obtained the day before or the day of PIR and is only good for PIR weekend, or by those assigned to that command who have the authorization to be there.
 Those with military ID or a sponsor are able to enter the Main part of the base on the other side of the street at any time.
-Naval Station Great Lakes, main side is accessed differently than Recruit training Command.
-In order to visit main side, you will need to go the Visitor Center, which is located off of Sheridan Rd. adjacent to gate 1.
-The Visitor Center parking lot is located just outside the center and adjacent to the Naval Museum.
-Once you are at the Visitor Center you can go into the Pass and ID office to obtain a temporary pass.

 You may find these Blogs informative as well: Welcome to the Deep End, Treading Water, and Time to Paddle.
-That is not an official Navy site (and neither is N4M), but they do have some good information.
+That is not an official Navy site (and neither is N4M), but it does have some good information.